18th century cannon details

 Richard Strum

-Richard Strum is the Project Director for this Institute.
+Richard Strum is the Project Director for this Landmarks Workshop.
 Rich is the Director of Academic Programs at Fort Ticonderoga and has been on staff since 1999; he worked in the Education Department at Shelburne Museum (Vermont) from 1989-99.
 He earned a Masters in Museum Education at the College of William and Mary, and is the author of two non-fiction books about the American Revolution for young readers.
-In March 2020 he was recognized by the New York State Council for the Social Studies with the New York State Distinguished Service Award for contributions to Social Studies Education throughout New York State and beyond.
+In March 2020 Rich was recognized by the New York State Council for the Social Studies with the New York State Distinguished Service Award for contributions to Social Studies Education throughout New York State and beyond.
+In 2024 he was elected to the Colonial Society of Massachusetts.

 Dr. Matthew Keagle